unam3/kaiwa/Readme.md

 `example.com:5281/xmpp-websocket` for Prosody) so that a client cert choice can be made.
 After that, the Kaiwa client should connect fine.

-## Configuring
+## Configuration

 Application configuration is taken from `dev_config.json` file.

+`server.sasl` is optional parameter that can be used to configure the authentication scheme.
+It can be a single string or a priority list.
+The default priorities as defined by [stanza.io][] are `['external', 'scram-sha-1', 'digest-md5', 'plain', 'anonymous']`.

 You may enable XMPP pings by setting the `server.keepalive.interval` (time between ping attempts) and `server.keepalive.timeout` (timeout to close the connection if pong was not received); both of these are in seconds.
-If `server.keepalive` is not defined, then XMPP ping will be disabled.
+If `server.keepalive` is not defined, then XMPP ping will use the default settings (with interval of 5 minutes).

 ## What's included?